We are deeply committed to a diverse team and inclusive culture.

 We do our best work for farmers with diverse perspectives at the table.
 We’re deeply invested in building a workforce that is as diverse as the communities we serve, with a particular focus on nationality, gender, and farmer perspective.

-While our staff is proudly 96% African overall, only 44% of our management team positions in Africa are filled by African nationals.
+Our staff is proudly 99% African overall, and 65% of our management team positions in Africa are filled by African nationals.
 For each of the past five years, we’ve continued to hire more nationals of African countries into senior roles.
-In 2019, we filled 6 in 10 open management positions (Associates and above) in Africa with nationals of African countries.
+In 2021, we filled 78% of our open management positions (Associates and above) in Africa with nationals of African countries.

 All our people deserve opportunities to do the best work of their careers.
 We’re firmly committed to clear standards for performance, and to provide the resources people need to do their jobs well and to grow professionally.